karlbeecken/flipcount/README.md

 https://karl-beecken.de/flipcount

 ## Hotkeys:
 Numbers 1 to 6 on keyboard and numpad equals to the button numerated from left to right.
+The enter button will act like you are pressing the green summary button.
 Example: Pressing of the [1] key will act like you click on the first button